iterative/katacoda-scenarios/get-started/initialize/intro.md

-In this lesson we install and initialize a DVC project.
+In this lesson we install DVC, and initialize a DVC project.

-Our aim is to show how to install DVC for the environment we are currently in and start a new project with git and DVC.
+Our aim is to show how to install DVC for the environment we are currently in, and start a new project with git and DVC.